home-assistant/home-assistant.io/source/_integrations/matter.markdown

 ## Removing a device from a network

-Follow these steps if you want to remove a device from a particular network.
+Follow these steps if you want to remove a device from a particular Matter controller.

 1. Go to {% my integrations title="**Settings** > **Devices & services**" %} and on the **Matter (BETA)** integration card, select **Devices**.
 2. From the list of devices, select the device you want to remove from a network.